CelloSerenity/CelloSerenity/README.md

 - 👀 I’m interested in ... iOS/iPadOS sideloading, emulators, JIT, GitHub.
 - 🌱 I’m currently learning ...
 Python, Markdown (new to GitHub), relearning html.
 - 💞️ I’m looking to collaborate on ... any PRs I send.
 - 📫 How to reach me ...
-TBD (I'm below 18 and very strict about my privacy.
+TBD (I'm under 18 and very strict about my privacy.
 We'll see.)
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I'm sleep deprived.
 -